zviadm/Beehive/docs/Readme.txt

 *** Building Software ***

--- Type "make" in sw/ folder
+-- Type "make" in sw/ folder to make all code
+-- Type "make o/hello.img" (replace hello with your desired image name) to make specific image